OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/index.md

 The transmission component is useful for modeling refractive materials such as glass, clear plastic, water or other liquid, etc. The refractive index and roughness values are shared between the specular and transmission component by default, however, they can be overidden to be independent.

 ## Layering
 The DwaLayerMaterial supports A over B compositing where the material specified with `material_A` is composited _over_ `material_B` using the `mask` to control the coverage.
-For effeciency, the material uses _parameter blending_ where, instead of fully evaluating both materials and blending the results, the individual parameters are blended and then the results are used to evaluate the material once.
+For efficiency, the material uses _parameter blending_ where, instead of fully evaluating both materials and blending the results, the individual parameters are blended and then the results are used to evaluate the material once.

 Due to the fact that only one material is actually evaluated there are a handful of parameters that cannot be blended and have to be assigned a single value.
 In these cases the DwaLayerMaterial provides _fallback attributes_ that can be set if there is a conflict between the child materials.